gerezk/freeze-thaw-soil-prediction/README.md

 You must have Python 3.12 installed.

 #### Conda

-If using conda, create environment from `environment.yml` then install `src` as a package:
+If using conda, create environment from `environment.yml`:

 ```
 conda env create -f environment.yml